-I am a research associate in VIDA Lab at NYU Tandon School of Engineering.
-I am working with Professor Juliana Freire on DARPA Memex and D3M projects.
-Before joining NYU, I did a summer internship with Microsoft Research and Cloud AI Group and before that was a research associate in the Artifical Intelligence Group at Technische Universitaet Dortmund, Germany.
+Prior to this I was a research associate in VIDA Lab at NYU Tandon School of Engineering where I worked with Professor Juliana Freire on DARPA Memex and D3M projects.
+Before joining NYU, I did a summer internship with Microsoft Research and Cloud AI Group in Redmond.

 Mentored the 2nd Place winning team in End Human Trafficking Hackathon, 2016, organized by Manhattan District Attorney’s (DANY) office in partnership with Cornell Tech.

 In Explainable AI approaches for debugging and diagnosis Workshop at Neural Information Processing (NeurIPS), Dec 2021

 Supporting Complaints Investigation for Nursing and Midwifery Regulatory Agencies

 Piyawat Lertvittayakumjorn, Ivan Petej, Yang Gao, Yamuna Krishnamurthy, Anna Van Der Gaag, Robert Jago, and Kostas Stathis.

 In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing: System Demonstrations, pages 81–91, Virtual, August 2021

 Automatic Machine Learning by Pipeline Synthesis using Model-Based Reinforcement Learning and a Grammar

 Iddo Drori, Yamuna Krishnamurthy, Raoni de Paula Lourenco, Remi Rampin, Kyunghyun Cho, Claudio Silva, Juliana Freire.

 International Workshop on Automatic Machine Learning 2019, International Conference on Machine Learning (ICML), Long Beach, USA, June 2019